swiftlang/swift-build/README.md

 Changes to swift-build can also be tested in xcodebuild using the `run-xcodebuild` command plugin provided by the package.
 Run `swift package --disable-sandbox run-xcodebuild` from your checkout of swift-build to run xcodebuild from the currently `xcode-select`ed Xcode.app configured to use your modified copy of the build system service.
 Arguments followed by `--` will be forwarded to xcodebuild unmodified.
 This workflow is currently supported when using Xcode 16.2.

+### Debugging

+When using the Xcode or xcodebuild workflows above, you can set easily set breakpoints and debug.
+First, open the swift-build package containing your changes in Xcode and choosing the "Debug > Attach to Process by PID or Name…" menu item.
+In the panel that appears, type "SWBBuildServiceBundle" as the process name and click "Attach".
+The debugger will wait for the process to launch.
+Run the relevant command shown above to launch Xcode or xcodebuild, and once you open a workspace, the swift-build process will launch and the debugger will attach to it automatically.

 Documentation
 -------------